Greek Cherry Tomato Salad

-Until then, let’s soak up the last summertime has to offer, starting with a beautiful long weekend.
-Looking for something to take to a potluck or serve for a backyard barbeque?
+Until we figure it out, let’s soak up the last summertime has to offer.
+Looking for something to serve alongside some delicious barbecue chicken or grilled steak?
 Try this delicious summer salad.

 This recipe caught my eye because it calls for things that are actually growing in my garden right now — cherry tomatoes, cucumbers, parsley, onions, and garlic.
 The dressing is light and flavorful, giving the vegetables a great kick.
 For a new spin on the old Gyro, try scooping this salad into warm pita bread, along with grilled chicken or beef.
 Mmmm.

 The original recipe called for straining the tomatoes and cooking the juice to create the base for the dressing.
 Straining and cooking are two things I do my best to avoid in the summertime so I simplified the directions as well as the ingredient list.

 This is a basic vinaigrette dressing that would be great on any salad.
-In true Greek form, the orginal recipe also called for Kalamata olives.
+In true Greek form, the original recipe also called for Kalamata olives.
 I cheaped out and bought black olives instead.
 Then I zoned out and bought chopped olives.
 Some of my greatest recipes are created by rushing through the grocery store with small children in tow.
 At least that’s my excuse.

 Anyway, the point is you can really use whatever combination of vegetables floats your boat and/or grows in your garden.